AAGaming00/Material-You-Apps/README.md

 > A fun trivia game!

 ### `🧋` [Libre Sudoku](https://github.com/kaajjo/Libre-Sudoku)
-> A sudoku Game But with.... obviously, matrial you.
+> A sudoku Game But with.... obviously, material you.

 # ⛅ Weather